blytkerchan/blytkerchan.github.io/_posts/2009-12-06-staring-into-the-depths-of-the-yet-unwritten.markdown

 ---
 author: rlc
+categories:
+- Environment
+- Technology
+- Economics
+- Communication
+- Work trends
 comments: true
 date: 2009-12-06 20:58:59+00:00
 layout: post
+tags:
+- Posts that need to be re-tagged (WIP)
 title: Staring into the depths of the yet unwritten
 wordpress_id: 422
-tags:
-  - Posts that need to be re-tagged (WIP)
 ---

 By the end of the next decade, there will be no oil left for consumers such as myself and we'll have reached peak oil.